 Cafeteria Plans (Section 125 Plans)

-These tax-advantaged accounts are called cafeteria accounts because employees can pick and choose from a number of different benefits they can fund with pretax dollars.
-They’re also called Section 125 Plans (for the section of the federal tax code that applies to them), flexible spending accounts (FSAs), or health FSAs if they offer a choice of health benefits.
+These tax-advantaged accounts are called cafeteria plans because employees can pick and choose from a number of different benefits they can fund with pretax dollars.
+They’re also called Section 125 Plans (for the section of the federal tax code that applies to them).
 Whatever you call them, these accounts help employees stretch their earnings, since taxes aren’t taken out of whatever amounts they deduct from their paychecks.

 Medicare Secondary Payer (MSP) Provisions of the Social Security Act